A Quick Guide to Sombra Mezcal

 Organic Agave

-The agave plants Sombra uses to produce their Mezcal are growing at very high-altitude on the slopes in the Sierra of Oaxaca.
-The Espadin agave for their Joven Mezcal grows in altitudes of up to 8,000 feet above sea level.
+The agave plants Sombra uses to produce their mezcal are growing at very high altitudes on the slopes in the Sierra of Oaxaca.
+The Espadin agave for their Joven Mezcal grows at an altitude of up to 8,000 feet above sea level.

 Sombra has contracts with local farmers there and only purchases organic agave plants.
 They're also hand-harvested and fermented with the help of native yeast.